-If the projections include the simulation of interest rates (other C.8than for discounting surplus strain), as well as equity returns, the processes may be independent provided that the actuary can demonstrate that this assumption (i.e., zero correlation) does not materially underestimate the resulting reserves.
+D. Implied Volatility Scenarios

+The projection of implied volatility scenarios for interest rates, equities, or other asset classes is left to the judgment of the company, but the scenarios so generated must satisfy the following properties:

+1. At each projection time step, all projected implied volatility surfaces must be arbitrage free after considering appropriate transaction costs;

+2. Relationships between the projected implied volatility scenarios, the scenarios for the underlying asset investment returns, and the realized volatility of the scenarios for the underlying asset returns should be consistent with relationships observed in historical data;

+For instance, projected implied volatility should generally exhibit positive correlation with the realized volatility of the scenarios for the underlying asset returns over the same time period.
+In addition, it would also be appropriate to assume that projected implied volatility generally exhibits negative correlation with the short-term performance of the underlying asset over the same time period;

+.

+3. For a company not using the safe harbor described in Section 9.B.5, any implied volatility scenarios generated using a non-prescribed scenario generator shall not result in a TAR less than that obtained by assuming that the implied volatility level – at all in-the-moneyness levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period.
+In other words, the TAR shall not be reduced by assumptions of any realizable spread between implied volatility and realized volatility.
+For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection and the alternative methodology.

+E. Use of non-prescribed Scenario Generators

+At the option of the company, interest rates and total investment return scenarios for equity assets and separate account fund returns may be generated in part or in full using non-prescribed scenario generators in lieu of the prescribed economic generators, provided that the scenarios thus generated do not result in a TAR that is materially lower than the TAR resulting from the use of the scenarios from the prescribed economic generators as defined in B, and C. above.
+For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection and the alternative methodology.

 F. Number of Scenarios and Efficiency in Estimation

 For straight Monte Carlo simulation (with equally probable “paths” of fund returns), the number of scenarios should typically equal or exceed 1000.
 The appropriate number will depend on how the scenarios will be used and the materiality of the results.
-The actuary should use a number of scenarios that will provide an acceptable level of precision.
+The company should use a number of scenarios that will provide an acceptable level of precision.

-Fewer than 1,000 scenarios may be used provided that the actuary has determined through prior testing (perhaps on a subset of the portfolio) that the CTE values so obtained materially reproduce the results from running a larger scenario set.
+Fewer than 1,000 scenarios may be used provided that the company has determined through prior testing (perhaps on a subset of the portfolio) that the CTE values so obtained materially reproduce the results from running a larger scenario set.

 Variance reduction and other sampling techniques are intended to improve the accuracy of an estimate more efficiently than simply increasing the number of simulations.
-Such methods can be used provided the actuary can demonstrate that they do not lead to a material understatement of results.
+Such methods can be used provided the company can demonstrate that they do not lead to a material understatement of results.
 Many of the techniques are specifically designed for estimating means, not tail measures, and could in fact reduce accuracy (and efficiency) relative to straight Monte Carlo simulation.